mortezafs/select2-bootstrap5-theme/README.md

 #### 0.0.2
 FIx arrow position in dropdowns,
 Fix some bad padding in styles,
 And some major improvement.

+#### 1.0.0
+Fix dropdown size problem,
+Add dark style to using in dark mode,
+And some major improvement.

 #### Copyright and license